jchook/stega/packages/cli/README.md

   <a href="https://stegapng.netlify.app/">View Demo</a>
 </p>

-Intro
+About
 -----

-The `stega` CLI tool allows you to losslessly embed data into the RGB colorspace of an image, store it as a PNG file, and later extract it.
+Hide any data in the RGB colorspace of an image.

 Install